 All are Wecome!

-Sunday Mass:10:30 am in the Sacred Space at First Christian Church in Olympia.
+Sunday Mass: We usually celebrate mass at 10:30 am in the Sacred Space at First Christian Church in Olympia.
 Entry door is on your left as you go up the ramp at the Church, and before you reach the social hall.
+During the coronavirus covid 19 crisis we are meeting by video conferencing.
+Email HERE if you wish to attend.

 Ecumenical Catholic Communion